 Gwyneth Paltrow is an Enneagram Type 1

 Enneagram Type 1s are called "The Perfectionist" or "The Reformer."
 Their core motivation is to be good, ethical, and correct.
-They carry a powerful internal critic that measures everything against an idealized standard.
-Especially themselves.
+They carry a powerful internal critic that measures everything against an idealized standard, especially themselves.

+The 1's signature emotion is anger.
+But you'd never know it.
 Unlike Type 8s who express anger openly, Type 1s believe good people don't get angry.
-So they repress it.
-They simmer.
-They perfect.
+So they repress it, simmer, and perfect.

 Gwyneth Paltrow's Upbringing